haowen-EE/Radar-project/PROGRESS.md

 ## 2025-07-07
 -End the exams and the vacation, and then start to advance the project.
 During the testing of the code, an error was encountered.
 After checking, it was found to be a path error.
 After moving the file to the correct location, the code ran normally.
 Then, relevant radar movement data needs to be collected.

+## 2025-07-08
+-The CSV fields (x, y, z, v, etc. representing physical quantities) were confirmed and previewed, and the input and output of clustering and speed threshold classification were clarified.
+Wrote and debugged a Python script, using DBSCAN to cluster the three-dimensional point cloud, calculate the average speed, and determine "dangerous scooters" based on a speed of > 4 m/s.